IRamNoc/iznes/readme.md

 # What is file drop?
 File drop is an in-house component that basically enhances the native file type input.

+Features:
+* Click to add files.
+* Drop files onto dropzone.
+* Clear selected files from list.

 # Usage:
 ## 1. Importing the FileDropModule